Introduction

 search

-command finds stored commands based on a query and can also use AI to generate new ones on the fly.
+The search command finds stored commands based on a query and can also use AI to generate new ones on the fly.

 By default, this command performs a non-interactive search and prints matching commands to standard output.
 To open the

-interactive search TUI (the behavior of the Ctrl+Space hotkey), you must use the -i
+interactive search TUI (the behavior of the Ctrl+Space hotkey), you must use the -i or

---interactive
+--interactive flag.

-π‘ Tip: Can't find what you're looking for?
+💡 Tip: Can't find what you're looking for?
 While in the interactive TUI, you can press Ctrl+I or Ctrl+X with a natural language query to prompt AI for commands.

 Usage